Corporate Governance Manual

 The Board shall appoint an ERM Head, a Chief Risk Officer or its equivalent position, who shall oversee the entire ERM process and spearhead the development, implementation, maintenance and continuous improvement of ERM processes and documentation.

-1. The ERM Head reports functionally to the BROC and administratively to the CEO;
+- The ERM Head reports functionally to the Audit and Risk Oversight Committee and administratively to the CEO;

-2. The ERM Head shall have no executive or managerial powers and duties in the Corporation except those relating to ERM; and
+- The ERM Head shall have no executive or managerial powers and duties in the Company except those relating to ERM; and

-3. ERM shall have an independent status and will not be involved in the day-to-day operations of the business units and corporate centers in the Corporation.
+- ERM shall have an independent status and will not be involved in the day-to-day operations of the business units and corporate centers in the Company.

 ERM shall have the following functions and responsibilities: